dgsoftlabs/CadExportX/README.md

 1. Load the plugin in AutoCAD using `NETLOAD` command
 2. Select the `CadExportX.dll` file
-3. The "TK Helper" palette will appear automatically
+3. The "CadExportX" palette will appear automatically

 ## Usage